cbrownstein-lambda/lambda-kb-articles/configure-bios-multi-gpu.md

    You should see `SrcValid-` and not `SrcValid+`.
 If you see `SrcValid+`, then ACS might be enabled.

-   **Note:** For machines with more than 256 logical cores, disabling IOMMU will cause issues.
-To avoid these issues:
+   **Note:** For machines with more than 255 logical cores, disabling the IOMMU might make the system unable to recognize the additional cores beyond 255.

+   To avoid this issue:

-   - On machines with Intel processors, disable HyperThreading.
+   - On machines with Intel processors, disable Hyper-Threading in the BIOS.
+   - On machines with AMD processors, disable Simultaneous Multithreading (SMT) in the BIOS.

-   - On machines with AMD processors, add to `/etc/default/grub` the following
+   On machines with AMD processors, you can alternatively disable SMT by adding to add `/etc/default/grub` the following parameters:
-     parameters:

          amd_iommu=on iommu=pt

-     Then run `sudo update-grub`.
+   Then, run `sudo update-grub`.
 1. Make sure that the
    [nvidia-peermem kernel module](http://download.nvidia.com/XFree86/Linux-x86_64/470.42.01/README/nvidia-peermem.html) is loaded.
 To do  this, run the following command: